hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/01b-Multimedia.md

     + console log: `console.log("cue change");`
   + assumption: no overlapped cues for the current time segment
   + video played $\to$ time counter increasing
-  + `this.activeCue;`: the list of cues in the current time segments, `this` representing the track firing the event
+  + `this.activeCue`: the list of cues in the current time segments, `this` representing the track firing the event

-+ cue enter and exit events
++ Cue enter and exit events
   + set variable for cues: `var cues = track.cues;`
   + iterate on all cues of the current track: `for (var i=0, len=cue.length; i < len; i++) {...}`
     + get current cue: `var cue = cues[i];`